uruk-project/Jwt/Benchmark.md

 ![Invalid JWS validation, allocated bytes per operation.
 Lower is better.](docs/validate_jwsi_allocated.png) *Invalid JWS validation, allocated bytes per operation.
 Lower is better.*
+*JsonWebToken allocation is too low compared to others library to be represented in this graph*

 ## Write tokens
 Tokens used in this benchmarks have from 6 to 96 claims.